Skip to main content

 100% of our Sociology research has internationally excellent impact

-Based on research impact rated 4* + 3* in REF 2021, our research in Sociology, Philosophy, Anthropology and Criminology was returned to this UoA
+Based on research impact rated 4* + 3* in REF 2021.
+Our research in Sociology, Philosophy, Anthropology and Criminology was returned to this UoA

 Top 15 icon